All posts

 How to choose a registered agent

-The choice between registered agents is not a structural decision.
-It is a vendor selection.
-The structural decision is whether the LLC has a registered agent at all โ€” and for non-residents, the answer is that it does, or the LLC ceases to exist.
+Picking between registered agents is a vendor decision, not a structural one.
+The structural question is whether your LLC has a registered agent at all.
+For non-residents, the answer is simple: it does, or the LLC ceases to exist.
+If you're still deciding where to form, the Delaware vs Wyoming comparison covers how state choice affects registered agent requirements and total annual costs.

 Frequently Asked Questions